 At FluidStance®, we have always placed a premium on sustainable design.
 From choosing our vendors to selecting materials, we minimize our environmental impact wherever possible.
 Because of this commitment to green production, we’re always excited to find other brands, products, and projects that align with our values.
-Here are a few we admire:
+Here are a few sustainable brands we admire:

 1. Ananas Anam has developed a beautiful leather product with the ethical treatment of animals and the planet in mind.
 Their Piñatex, or pineapple leather, is a completely sustainable woven textile made from pineapple leaf fibers.
 Since the fibers are a byproduct of the pineapple harvest, producing them requires no extra resources!